kpreisser/MouseClickSimulator/README.md

 When opening a project, the GUI shows the actions which the project contains in a tree-like structure.
 When the Simulator is running, actions that are currently active are marked blue.

 ### TODOs:
-- Document how to build the Mouse Click Simulator using Visual Studio or the .Net 4.6 SDK.
 - Document how to use the Mouse Click Simulator.
 - Document how to create own XML Simulator Porject files.